osoc16/datex2-linker/README.md

 # Datex2 Linker

-> creating an accessible and standard JSON-LD page from an existing
+> creating an accessible and standard JSON-LD page from an existing datex2 feed

 # Getting started